GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-15-Notes on px, pt, inch, and DPI.md

 Here are the points that I find misleading when reading the documents.

-1. px, pt, in and cm are all length unit.
+1. px, pt, in and cm are all length units.
 Defining px as "device independent pixel" is really misleading.
 Both px and pt are length units.
 1 px = 1/96 inch and 1 pt = 1/72 inch.
 They have nothing to do with device Independence and pixels.

 2. DPI (Dots per inch) is a system SW setting